 Despite a relative lack of silverware, the club returned to the top of Swiss football in the ‘70s.
 In addition to two championships, they also started making their mark in European competitions.
 In 1978, they made it all the way to the UEFA Cup semi-finals, where they lost a closely contested match to Bastia due to an away goal rule.
 A year later, they defeated Real Madrid in the European Cup, but lost in the quarter-finals to eventual winners Nottingham Forest.

 The following two decades were also bountiful for Grasshopper, as they claimed another eight Swiss Championships and five Swiss Cups.
 In 1995, they also became the first Swiss club to take part in the newly formed Champions League; however, they failed to record any victories.
 Their second appearance went more smoothly, as they won three matches and came very close to qualifying for the knockout stages.
 In the deciding match, they lost to Ajax 0-1.

 The club started off the 21st century on a positive note, winning two titles in 2001 and 2003.
 However, those turned out to be their only major trophies until they claimed the Swiss Cup in 2013.
 In the meantime, Grasshopper became the first Swiss club to go public, under the name of Neue Grasshopper Fussball AG.
 Two years later, the club shut down the Hardturm and moved to the Letzigrund, the home ground of FC Zürich.

 By Martin Wahl

-The evolution of the logo is common.
-Since the need to display a logo that is clear on smaller graphic formats, Grasshoppers is one of many clubs that have stylize their logo with less details occupying it.
+The evolution of Grasshopper's logo is common.
+Because of the need to display a logo that is clear on smaller graphic formats, Grasshoppers is one of many clubs that have stylize their logo with less details occupying it.
 Older versions of the logo displayed a large green grasshopper.
 In later versions, the grasshopper would take lesser space before disappearing completely.